 For more information, please refer to the DCAT-AP Revision page.

 GeoDCAT-AP is an extension of DCAT-AP for describing geospatial datasets, data series, and services.
 The GeoDCAT-AP is currently under development by a Working Group.
 For more information on the GeoDCAT-AP initiative and the Wokring Group, please refer to the GeoDCAT-AP page.

-The DCAT-AP is used in the Open Data Support service initiated by the European Commission with the purpose of realising the vision of the pan-European Data Portal(s).
+The DCAT-AP is used in the Open Data Support service initiated by the European Commission with the purpose of realising the vision of European data portals.
+Moreover, the DCAT-AP is the standard that will be used for describing datasets on the Pan-European Data Portal, which is currently under development.